NeoMax97/RealTimeRec/README.md

 # RealTimeRec

+Class Project for CS 325: Human Computer Interaction course at UMass Amherst.
+Forked from https://github.com/NathanScheele/RealTimeRec.

-An application, which tracks the current number of people in the Rec Center, so that users are able to make a more informed decision on whether to go now or go later.
+An application, which tracks the current number of people in the Rec Center at UMass Amherst, so that users are able to make a more informed decision on whether to go now or go later.

 Users will be able to do the following:
 - See the current number of people in the Rec Center